Erotic horror: Women's erotic horror

-Feminists have been hesitant to accept erotic horror, as both the erotic and horror have been primarily locations for the male gaze.
-Pornography and the erotic, through a non-feminist gaze, are often about the coercion of women to performing sexual acts that they do not consent to.
-Furthermore, erotic horror media written with rape, monstrous sex scenes, or the exchange of heterosexual power dynamics are not condoned by feminist scholars and activists; these forms of erotic horror are not deemed transgressive, empowering or feminist.
-Contemporary women's horror, however, celebrates the erotic and encourages combining horror with eroticism in order to express what terrifies and titillates women without penalty, while still centering self-determination and sexual choice.
+Erotic horror especially that of dark romance has a large female audience, however the exploration of taboo topics of sex in horror is controversial in feminists circles.
+Many feminists have been hesitant to accept erotic horror, as both the erotic and horror have been criticized for their appeal to the male gaze.
+Pornography and horror media often depict coercion of women to perform monstrous, incestuous and sexual acts, thus some deem these forms of erotic horror to not be transgressive, empowering or feminist.
+Some contemporary women's horror, however, celebrates the erotic and encourages combining horror with eroticism while still centering self-determination and sexual choice.

-Writers and readers of feminist erotic horror works use them to express themselves as both a subject and object within a fantasy context.
-Many feminist erotic horror pieces involve romantic relationships with a monster, such as vampires or werewolves, and/or the reworking of existing fairytales in order for female protagonists to take control of their own sexual fate.
-These romantic relationships act as a lens for a transgression of these different monsters and a celebration of rich difference.
+Writers of feminist erotic horror have used their works to express themselves as both a subject and object within a fantasy context.
+Many feminist erotic horror pieces involve romantic relationships with a monster, such as vampires, werewolves, and/or the reworking of existing fairytales in order for female protagonists to take control of their own sexual fate.